 This cost is substantial and often hidden from the public.
 Importantly, the workplace environment plays a crucial role.
 When moderators feel supported by colleagues and supervisors who recognise the value of their work, the link between exposure and psychological distress weakens significantly.
 Embedding AI further reduces the number of disturbing items reviewers must confront, helping to protect their well-being and lessen the emotional burden.

-5. Training, QA, and Continuous Improvement
+4. Training, QA, and Continuous Improvement

-Privacy-first moderation is also emerging.
-Federated learning and differential privacy allow AI to learn without centralising sensitive data, appealing to privacy-conscious regions like the EU and Canada.
-Accuracy may slightly drop, but compliance with GDPR and other regulations makes it worthwhile.
 Decentralised and community-based models are gaining attention.
-Platforms like Bluesky and Mastodon let users moderate according to local rules, offering flexibility and respecting diverse viewpoints, though they cannot scale as efficiently as top-down systems.
-Hybrid models may appear as a compromise.
+Platforms like Bluesky and Mastodon allow users to moderate according to local rules, offering flexibility and respecting diverse viewpoints, though they cannot scale as efficiently as top-down systems.
+Hybrid models may serve as a compromise.

-Transparency is now a user’s expectation.
+Transparency is now a user expectation.
 Solutions that explain why content is flagged improve trust and enable meaningful appeals.
-Regulations like the EU DSA increasingly require explanations and auditability for removed content.
+Regulations like the EU Digital Services Act increasingly require auditability and explanations for removed content.
+The consequences?
+Social media must be auditable, explainable, and flexible, combining all the resources to meet both legal and societal expectations.

 Making It Fair: Transparency, Appeals & Platform Accountability